Barbara Handschu has changed her practice from criminal law to family law, but she has never compromised on her passion to protect basic human rights.

 Tell us a little bit about your other political activities, not that this is necessarily political in nature, but I think it is to a certain extent because it’s about change.
 And I have a sense from what I know about you that what is at your core is a deep feeling of wanting to protect individual rights no matter who the person is.

 Thank you.
 That’s probably true, and Attica was really about change.
 The whole uprising had a number of demands, many of which were just for humane treatment.
 And as recently as sometime this week as I was looking at our law journal in the City of New York, and I saw that there was a new case filed because people were being kept in segregation at a prison for months on end, and it was those kinds of conditions that led to Attica and the uprising.
 They just wanted proper religious time to observe religious observances, if they were non-traditional to not be held in segregation without hearings, things of that nature.
 That was what brought that about.
 But over the years, in terms of my activism, non-matrimonial law, there’s a lawsuit in New York that’s called Handschu against Bureau of Special Services.
-It’s a class action against the New York City Police Department, and it is the longest running federal case in the district court.
-I have quite an honour.
+It’s a class action against the New York City Police Department, and it is the longest-running federal case in the district court.
+I have quite an honor.
 It’s 42 years old and I also have the honor of having six lawyers who have represented me and our class for that number of years, and who’ve all done it pro bono.

 I don’t think many people could claim that they love their lawyers.
 One day my lawyers invited me to come to court and I said, “oh, I’ll come to court, sure.”
 And then they asked the judge’s permission for me to sit at counsel table and the judge looked up and, the judge has had this case for probably 20 and more years.
 He looked up and he said, “Ms. Handschu, I feel I know you well.
 Please, join us at table.”